spotify/heroic/docs/content/_docs/config.md

 # Maximum indices to write to at a time.
 Minumum of 1.
 maxWriteIndices: <int> default = 1

+# Support dynamically determining number of indices to read based upon the range of a query
+supportDynamicMaxReadIndices: <boolean> default = false

 # Pattern to use when creating an index.
 The pattern must contain a single '%s' that will be
 # replaced with the base time stamp of the index.
 pattern: <string> default = heroic-%s